 Created from within an authentic setting, Pathways Parent Training Program was specifically designed to be compatible with the Key Principles for Providing Early Intervention Services in Natural Environments, which guide publicly funded early childhood intervention programs.
-A recent brief from The Office of the Assistant Secretary for Planning and Evaluation—US Department of Health and Human Services indicates that local context is important to the effective adoption of evidence-based interventions.
-To be effective, there must be a fit between an intervention and the service system—the agency, interventionists and families.
+A recent brief from The Office of the Assistant Secretary for Planning and Evaluation—US Department of Health and Human Services indicates that "contextual fit" is important to the effective adoption of evidence-based interventions.
+To be effective, there must be a match between an intervention and the service system—the agency, interventionists and families.

-Autism affects one in 68 children and the ability to identify these children at an ever younger age has created a significant lack of capacity within IDEA Part C programs across the nation to provide effective autism intervention.
+Autism affects one in 68 children.
+The ability to identify these children before the age of 3 has created a significant lack of capacity within IDEA Part C programs across the nation to provide effective autism intervention.
 Programs are actively seeking ways to provide research based, autism specific intervention, for these toddlers suspected of or having autism, within their current service delivery system.

 Existing IDEA Part C programs already have a very effective service delivery infrastructure in place, making implementation of the Pathways Parent Training Program feasible.
 These programs employ many highly qualified and credentialed personnel, such as speech pathologists, occupational therapists, mental health specialists, and child development specialists who, with training, will be able to build capacity to serve this rapidly growing population in a relatively short time.